ReOpAu/react-starter-kit/docs/ADDRESS_FINDER_V3_DOCUMENTATION.md

 - **address**: Complete addresses (e.g., "123 Collins Street, Melbourne")
 - **general**: Fallback for unclear queries

+#### Architectural Pattern: Client-First Intent with Server Fallback
+It is a critical architectural principle that intent classification is handled **client-first**.

+1.  **Client-Side Responsibility**: The initial intent is determined on the client within `app/hooks/useAddressFinderClientTools.ts` using the `classifyIntent` utility.
+This allows the UI to provide immediate, context-aware feedback and enables more efficient backend processing.
+2.  **Server as Fallback**: The client's determined intent is passed to the `getPlaceSuggestions` Convex action.
+The backend trusts the client's classification but contains its own logic to act as a reliable fallback in cases where the client does not provide an intent.

+This pattern ensures a responsive user experience while maintaining a robust, logical separation of concerns.
+All subsequent logic relies on this client-first classification.

 ### 3. Smart Suggestion Management
 - **Autocomplete Mode**: Real-time suggestions during manual typing (disabled during voice)
 - **AI Mode**: Agent-generated suggestions during conversation